vostersc/training/oneOnOnes.md

 Typically I hold one on ones at the beginning of each sprint.
 1. HR: Topics, follow up from last meeting.
 2. YOUR AGENDA: What is the most important thing we should be talking about right now?
 Roadblocks?
 What is on your mind? - Consider setting a reminder to tell team leads/devs to come prepared with topics to discuss.
-3. RETRO: Individual/Team/Career Sprint Follow Up, Pressing Issues
+3. RETRO: Individual/Team/Career Sprint Follow Up, Pressing Issues.
+Use OKRs, KPIs, other metrics.
 4. THEME: [Examples](https://github.com/vostersc/training/blob/main/teamThemes.md)
 5. PLAN: Individual/Team/Career Goal for Next Sprint [Role](https://github.com/vostersc/training/blob/main/PromotionsAndPerformance.md)